xiaozhanguva/starter-academic/content/home/experience.md

 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 100

-title: Professional Experience
+title: Internship Experience
 subtitle:

 # Date format for experience